collinzo10/java_web_assignment1/README.md

 Repository for Java Web Dev Assignment1

-make sure you git pull before working and push when you're done
+make sure you git pull and Import the WAR file

+Export the project as WAR file and push

 git clone DirectoryName